 An affiliate of People’s Action, COPA is a statewide, member-led, multi-racial organization focused on advancing and winning progressive social change across a range of issues.
 They combine organizing, voter engagement, and leadership development to build power statewide.
 In 2016, they knocked on 80,000 doors, and helped win a statewide minimum wage increase despite fierce and well-funded opposition.

 A first-rate youth and student vote group that runs both large-scale voter mobilization and issue campaigns.
-A Bus Federation affiliate.
+An Alliance for Youth Action affiliate.
 In 2016, New Era Colorado ran a huge 55,000 youth voter registration drive, a voter education program on 7 college campuses and distributed over 300,000 voter guides.

 This long-standing Latino base-building group is rooted in Southwest Denver.
 They organize across generations for racial justice and immigrant rights, equity in education, and run a data-driven voter engagement program.